Jasmithanalla/assignment3nn/README.md

 ### Steps:
 1. Load the MNIST dataset.
 2. Define an autoencoder using fully connected Dense layers.
-  This autoencoder is suitable for input data like flattened 28x28 images (e.g., MNIST).
+  Ans:This autoencoder is suitable for input data like flattened 28x28 images (e.g., MNIST).

 Autoencoder Architecture
 Encoder: